luis-colman/Re-arrage-Extension-for-SPAs/README.md

 # Re-arrage Extension for SPAs

-This extension allows re-arranging elements on SPAs that break or have problems with the standard JavaScript methods to move elements in the DOM.
+This extension allows re-arranging elements on SPAs that break or have problems with the standard features of Optimizely's Visual Editor and/or known JavaScript methods to move elements in the DOM.

 (**_Note_**: This extension should work with most websites, but it may not work with all websites.
 This will depend on the structure of the DOM to change).